mat-0/Mat-0/operating-manual.md

 I can often be seen as short or to-the-point but I'm a big softie at heart and always care more about people than I do about deadlines.

+underlying principle: Hands-off as much as possible and hands-on as much as necessary.

 ## My expectations of colleagues who report to me

 Please reach out and tell me if anything, at all, feels off.